 Frequently Asked Questions

 - We’ve been submitting samples for years.
 How do we set up an online account?
 The first time you use the online submission/retrieval system you will need to create a user account.
 Access the urolith submission website urolithcenter.org .
-Click on “Need to create an account”.
+Click on “Sign Up”.
+Select "I know my clinic ID with the urolith center".
 Enter your clinic ID and zip/postal code.
 You will be asked to enter user information (user e-mail, name, and password) as well as a clinic e-mail for report transmission.
 If you do not know you clinic id, please contact the lab at 612-625-4221 or email at email@example.com.

 - We’ve never submitted samples.
 How do we set up an online account?
 The first time you use the online submission/retrieval system you will need to create a user account.
 Access the urolith submission website urolithcenter.org .
-Click on “Need to create an account”.
+Click on “Sign Up”.
 Select "This is the first time my clinic has ever submitted a sample via mail or online with the Minnesota Urolith Center".
 You will be asked to enter clinic information and e-mail, as well as user information (user e-mail, name, and password).
 If you are unsure if your clinic has submitted samples in the past contact us at 612-625-4221 or firstname.lastname@example.org.

 What are the advantages of setting up an online account?